DreekFire/Tides/README.md

 The classes in Tides are divided into four categories based on their level of abstraction and specialization.

-**Low Tide** contains Lua code for basic constructs that are generally useful in many applications, and does not contain any FtD-specific code.
+**Low Tide** contains Lua code for basic constructs that are generally useful in many applications.
+It contains some Unity-specific code but no FtD specific code.

 **Medium Tide** contains code which builds on the structures defined in Low, and is slightly more specific to the fields of programming that FtD uses.
 It contains some Unity-specific code but no FtD specific code.